Alex-Stavrop/Artificial-Intelligence-Virtual-Experience-Program/README.md

 # Cognizant AI Virtual Experience Program: Discover Artificial Intelligence at Cognizant!

 Welcome to the repository for the Cognizant AI Virtual Internship Program.
-This repository contains all the tasks and projects completed during the "Discover Artificial Intelligence at Cognizant" program.
+This repository contains all the tasks and projects completed during the program.

 ## Overview